stealthpanda/mystudyspace/README.md

 ## Content

 The site contains 3 pages and follows a minimal design with minimal images and cohesive colour scheme.
-The header section containing navigation which links the current page to the other two pages.
+The header section containing navigation which links the current page to the other pages.
 The footer contains the developer detail with link to their linkedin portfolio.

 ### My study space
 My study space is the main page of the website and contains features to help aid study.